kchobantonov/jsonforms-vuetify-webcomponent/README.md

 - For webcomponent development use `npm run renderers:watch` combined with `npm run wc:serve`.
 - To test production use `npm run build` combined with `npm run example:build`.
   Then serve the built application from `example/dist` with a web server of your choice, e.g. `npx http-server example/dist`.

+### VS Code Extension

+The webcomponent is used in the VS Code extension project and it is available for preview from the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=kchobantonov.jsonforms-vuetify-tooling)

 ### Docker